Capability Review Program

 - Independent Reviewers – eminent individuals with a strong understanding of the public sector operating environment and an appreciation of how organisations can build capability; and

-- Senior APS Reviewers – current APS Band 3 SES officers from agencies other than those being reviewed.
+- Senior APS Reviewers – current APS Band 2 or Band 3 SES officers from agencies other than those being reviewed.

 2013